Containers

 Container Status

-Each container displays its current status with a badge.
+Each container displays its current status.
 Watch these statuses change when you deploy or scale your app.

 🟡 Pending: Container is queued to start but hasn't launched yet.